Home

 Ephedrine, Caffeine, and Aspirin

-Ephedrine (or its natural equivalent ephedra) together with caffeine and sometimes aspirin has proven to be really helpful in burning body fat, and has therefore often been used in sports supplements (so-called fat burners).
+Ephedrine (or its natural equivalent ephedra) together with caffeine and sometimes aspirin has proven to be really helpful in burning body fat, and has therefore often been used in bodybuilding supplements (so-called fat burners).
 Ephedrine is however a dangerous drug and prohibited by most anti-doping organizations.
 Ephedrine (or its natural equivalent ephedra or ma huang) does not belong in the human body and should never be used by true natural bodybuilders.

 Prohormones

-Prohormones are often sold as sports supplements.
+Prohormones are often sold as bodybuilding supplements.
 I don't know very much about them because I think that all supplements that have the word "hormone" in their name should not be used by true natural bodybuilders.
 According to many sources, however, some prohormones do really stimulate muscle growth.
 Prohormones are converted into real hormones (usually testosterone or anabolic steroids) by the body, and can have a minimal hormonal effect by themselves.
 In some countries (including the US) they are no longer legally available and they definitely should never be used by a true natural bodybuilder.

 Hormone Boosters